BBVA/qed/rtd_docs/source/home/trust_model.rst

     :align: center

-However, the client might argue that these proofs are invalid because the QED system is deployed on bank premises and under its control so someone could have modified something.
-But, QED is also resistent to this kind of attacks and cannot be tampered without being detected.
-Also, to avoid tampering it is essential to deploy the event source, the QED Log and the snapshot store in a way resistant to collusion.
+However, the client might argue that these proofs are invalid because the QED system is deployed on bank premises (under bank control), so someone could have modified something.
+But, QED is also resistent to this kind of attacks, and cannot be tampered without being detected.
+Also, to avoid tampering, it is essential to deploy the event source, the QED Log, and the snapshot store in a way resistant to collusion.

 .. note::